More than 30 tornadoes reportedly struck several states as severe weather swept across the South, leaving at least 7 dead - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Tina Burnside, Melissa Alonso, Paul P. Murphy and Amanda Jackson contributed to this report.
+CNN’s Tina Burnside, Haley Brink, Melissa Alonso, Paul P. Murphy and Amanda Jackson contributed to this report.